Language Varieties of Italy: Technology Challenges and Opportunities: Conclusion

 \section{Conclusion}

-In this work, we present the complex linguistic landscape of Italy, highlighting challenges facing the development of language technology for its endangered language varieties.
-We survey past NLP research and propose directions, desiderata and opportunities towards a more responsible development of language technologies for Italy's varieties.
+In this work, we present the complex linguistic landscape of Italy, shedding light on the main assumptions and shortcomings of the default, \emph{machine-centric} NLP approach for local language varieties.
+We advocate for a shift in the paradigm towards \emph{speaker-centric} NLP, and provide recommendations and opportunities for responsible, participatory work aimed to support vitality of language varieties of Italy, designed \emph{with} speech communities, \emph{for} serving speakers and their needs.